 - When submitting your abstract on Easy Chair, please check the box labeled “Travel Grant Application submitted”.

-- Submit the following information by August 1 to the Secretary-Treasurer in an attachment (not the body of an email):
+- Then submit the following information by August 1 to the Secretary-Treasurer in an attachment (not the body of an email):

 - Your name.